AdobeDocs/campaign.en/help/v8/start/compatibility-matrix.md

 * **[!DNL Snowflake]**
 * **[!DNL Vertica]**

+>[!AVAILABILITY]
+>In addition, with the [Enhanced Security Add-on](../config/enhanced-security.md), you can access your on-premise databases, through the secure VPN tunelling.
+[Learn more](../config/enhanced-security.md#vpn-callouts)

 ## Mobile SDK {#MobileSDK}

 To send [push notifications](../send/push.md) with Campaign, use the Adobe Experience Platform Mobile SDK by configuring the Adobe Campaign Classic extension in the Data Collection UI.